 - Paragraphs are the groupings of sentences as preserved in the original text.

 In this project, I will refer to the source text using stave:paragraph reference numbers.
-So if I refer to Peter Cratchit’s oversized shirt collar, I’ll add the reference, (3:42)—it’s the 42nd paragraph of Stave 3.
+So if I refer to Peter Cratchit’s oversized shirt collar, I’ll add the reference “(3:42),” as it’s the 42nd paragraph of Stave 3.
 And if you want to keep me honest, I’ve made a version of the text with references available for pubic consumption.

 This is still rather unhelpful when giving people a high-level idea of a movie’s faithfulness.
 After all, we human readers don’t really care about the inclusion of every paragraph—we just want to know how much of the story is honored.
 Because of this, I grouped paragraphs together into beats, and beats into scenes.